2017 has already shown itself as a year of confusing economic signals, mixed real estate messages and bewildered investors.

 In fact, never before have investors been faced with so many mixed signals.

-This is just some of the brand new content I haven’t shared at these events before – so click here now and get all the details and reserve your place.
+This is just some of the new and updated content I haven’t shared at these events before – so click here now and get all the details and reserve your place.

 1. Ignore the Property Statistics

-If you are trying to predict what is coming in the property market, don’t look at the real estate statistics – they only represent the past.
+If you are trying to predict what’s coming in the property market, don’t look at the real estate statistics – they only represent the past.

 It’s a bit like trying to drive while only looking in the rear view mirror.